Leonardo2011/Assignment3/README.md

 The following files in this repository are important for Assignment3

-- test.R is whre the data cleaning, merging, and most of the analysis takes place.
+- test.R is where the data cleaning, merging, and most of the analysis takes place.
 It is dynamically linked inside FinalMarkDown.Rmd
 - Packages.B is a bibliographic file dynamically linked to FinalMarkDown.Rmd with citations for R and R packages.